johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-dlp-purview-configuration.md

 ## FAQs

-### Will my other settings still work if I check the “Block set domains” box?
+### Will my other settings still work if I check the “Configure enhanced security mode” box?

-No, the **“Block set domains”** box takes precedence over all other settings.
+No, the **“Configure enhanced security mode”** box takes precedence over all other settings.
 Only one setting can be turned on at a time.

 ### Can I use manual and automated configurations with this new feature?